bareos/bareos/docs/manuals/en/new_main_reference/source/chapter11/filedconf.rst

 The Client (or File Daemon) Configuration is one of the simpler ones to specify.
 Generally, other than changing the Client name so that error messages are easily identified, you will not need to modify the default Client configuration file.

-For a general discussion of configuration file and resources including the data types recognized by **Bareos**, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
+For a general discussion of configuration file and resources including the data types recognized by Bareos, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
 The following Client Resource definitions must be defined:

 -  :ref:`Client <ClientResourceClient>` – to define what Clients are to be backed up.